Vault11Overseer/Breathe/README.md

         ## SHORT DESCRIPTION
             A breathing and relaxation application.
         ## LONG DESCRIPTION
-            This is a breathing and relaxation application built with a simple stack, to help users relax in a time of need such as interviews or in times os stress.
-This is a simple application built with HTML the music and animations are handled with simple CSS and JavaScript.
+            This is a breathing and relaxation application built with a simple stack, to help users relax in a time of need, such as interviews or in times os stress.
+This is a simple application built with HTML.
+The music and animations are handled with simple CSS and JavaScript.
             Enjoy the quotes while
         ## FUTURE DEVELOPMENT
             This is currently a finished project.